 Occassionally mistakes are made and the person in back, or the least likely to lead which is why they are in the back, must now take charge and tell everyone what to do.

 Throughout the entire activity, everyone's perspective is constantly changing and the information changes.
 Communication must be clear to cross the river in time.

 Our best results have occurred in groups that are goal setting or going through a change of some kind.

 Change is NEVER static, much like a river.
 And many times, leadership must be shared by many to actually accomplish the goal.

 What is the other side of the river for your group?

 This is a fun activity that your group will not forget and relates easily back to work.

 Important Note! about the exercises.

-The team building activity comes in an easy-to-use storage bag and will include the following:
+The team building activity comes in an easy-to-use storage bag and includes the following:

 With each team building purchase, you also receive: